 Barcelona, the capital of Catalonia, is a vibrant and cosmopolitan city on the Mediterranean Sea.
 It is one of the most attractive European cities thanks to its great quality of life.
 The city offers excellent climate and surroundings to enjoy the sea and the mountains all year-round.
 Its lively Catalan culture offers great cultural and leisure activities for people of all ages.
 Barcelona is very multicultural and attracts people from all over the world for its creative atmosphere.
-All this make this place one of the the top European destinations for students.
+All this make this place one of the the top European destinations for students and researchers.

 Barcelona.cat and Timeout offer updates on events around the city and a Barcelona app.